Associate in Applied Science DegreeDownload PDF

 - One laboratory science (physics and chemistry are recommended).

-- Students well prepared in mathematics may substitute a higher mathematics sequence with the approval of the Department Associate Dean.
+- Students well prepared in mathematics may substitute a higher mathematics sequence with the approval of the academic school Dean.

 (a) Social Science Restricted Electives: AN101 Biological Anthropology, BM101 Survey of Economics, PS101 American National Government, PY101 Introduction to General Psychology, GE101 Essentials of World Geography, or SO101 Introduction to Sociology.